 Life Coaching: Goal-Setting Help

 Maybe you aren’t struggling with mental illness or another serious mental health problem, but your life satisfaction and success are suffering instead.
-In these instances, you can likely benefit from working with a life coach as opposed to a counselor, psychologist, or psychiatrist.
+In these instances, you can likely benefit from working with a life coach as opposed to a counselor or psychologist.

 Should I Work with a Life Coach?

 If you feel like you’re lacking happiness, success, or fulfillment in life, you should consider working with a life coach.
 Here are a few people who have found benefit in doing so:

 - A new mom who is feeling bored and struggling to feel personally fulfilled